 Green coffee beans being prepared for roasting.
 Credit: Neil Soque

-Green coffee beans are dense and compact seed structures.
-But when you introduce them to the roaster, their native form is completely changed.
+Green beans are dense and compact seed structures.
+But when you introduce them to the roaster, the coffee physically changes on the inside and outside.
 Let’s take a look at what physical changes take place.

-Perhaps the most obvious change that happens during roasting is in color.
+Perhaps the most obvious physical coffee change you can observe is a change in color.
 Before roasting, coffee beans are blue-green.
 They change to brown because of the production of melanoidins.
 These are polymers that form when sugars and amino acids combine under heat.
 Chaff, or silverskin, will also come off during roasting.
 This is the papery outer layer of the coffee bean.

 Roasters and consumers use the level of color as a parameter of quality and profile.